 - A. A claimant shall file a contract claim with the agency chief procurement officer, with a copy to the state procurement administrator, within 180 days after the claim arises.
+A claim filed after 180 days of the date on which the claim arose shall be considered untimely and rejected.
 The claim shall include the following: - 1.
 The name, address, and telephone number of the claimant; - 2.
 The signature of the claimant or claimant's representative; - 3.
 Identification of the purchasing agency and the solicitation or contract number; - 4.
 A detailed statement of the legal and factual grounds of the claim including copies of the relevant documents; and - 5.
 The form and dollar amount of the relief requested. - B. The agency chief procurement officer shall have the authority to settle and resolve contract claims, except that the agency chief procurement officer shall receive prior written approval of the state procurement administrator for the settlement or resolution of a claim in excess of the amount prescribed in A.R.S. § 41-2535.